 Over the last decades, biomedical research has grown consistently; however, low reproducibility rates in some areas have shed doubt over its reliability1–3.
 Industry figures for the replicability of basic research have been as low as 11% and 21%4,5.
 In experimental neurology, only 30% of replications in spinal cord injury research were at least partly successful6.
 In basic cancer biology, a 6-year systematic effort reported that 46% of experiments from highly cited articles were reproduced, with effect sizes being 85% smaller in replications than in the original studies2.

 Systematic replication efforts, however, are cost- and labor-intensive endeavors and may not be feasible as a routine procedure in every area of science.
-Meta-analyses of the existing literature can thus be a useful and accessible tool to assess the reliability of effect estimates, investigate publication bias and explore sources of heterogeneity among studies7.
+Meta-analyses of the existing literature can thus be a useful and accessible tool to assess the reliability of effect estimates, investigate publication bias, explore sources of heterogeneity among studies and identify knowledge gaps in the literature7.
 This latter point is of particular interest to discovery science: as data synthesis is still rare in this field, conflicting results in the literature are usually not settled properly.
 Scientists tend to assume protocol discrepancies are responsible for divergences between studies, without considering the possibility that they might be due to random variation around statistical thresholds8,9.

 Methods for synthesizing data from basic biomedical research, however, are not as mature as in clinical research, where outcomes are typically fewer and more clearly defined.
 A single article in basic discovery science can include experiments exploring multiple questions, multiple methods addressing a single question, or multiple control experiments testing boundary conditions (i.e. changing protocol parameters in order to establish the necessary conditions for an effect to be observed).
 This also leads to multiple experiments published in individual articles, as well as multiple articles by the same research groups, violating the assumption of independence between different results when synthesizing data.